Want to boost your brand visibility in AI models? Learn about our new GEO services

 Comparison chart highlighting key differences between SaaS marketing and traditional marketing, focusing on subscription models, digital strategies, and customer journey.

 It takes anywhere between 6 and 18 months to close an enterprise deal in SaaS.
-One reason behind this is that the SaaS sales cycle is complex, and the product itself will offer multiple features and use cases that can be tailored to different needs.
+One reason behind this is that the SaaS sales cycle is more complex, and the product itself will offer multiple features and use cases that can be tailored to different needs.

 Let’s say you’re selling a financial management tool.
 First, you need to create awareness of what financial management is.
 But you also might have customers who know what financial management is.
 They are in the latter stages of the buyer's journey, comparing different financial management tools.